Just the Facts:

 Cabin

-I had cabin 12006 a starboard side balcony located on deck as far forward as you can go with a long walk to the forward elevators.
+I had cabin 10276 a starboard side balcony located on deck far aft with a long walk to the main aft elevators, but close to the aft Panoramic elevators .
 Storage is fine if solo.
 The toilet seems smaller perhaps because the glass shower doors restrict movement.
-The cabin has a push-button safe, twin/king beds, a large padded headboard, two small nightstands, wall-mounted wall lights, a large mirror, a small refrigerator, a small table/bench (unusual), and a nice TV with interactive features.
-My cabin steward Andy was very good.
+The cabin has a push-button safe, twin/king beds, a large padded headboard, two small nightstands, wall-mounted wall lights, a large mirror, a small stocked refrigerator, a small table/bench (unusual), and a nice TV with interactive features.
+My cabin steward was very good.

 Dining / Food

-The dinners in the MDR are very good, service and settings were wonderful.
+The dinners in the MDR are very good, and the service and settings were wonderful.
 I love the tablecloths.
 Our wait staff were excellent, very pleased with the service.
 The buffet food was good to very good.
 Not as many selections as in the past, but the food variety was fine.
 Favorites: all the Pizza, all the Pasta, Guacamole, Hamburgers, and Salad Bar.
-I only did one specialty restaurant: The Butcher’s Cut and it was very good.
-I may say the Seaside food seems better than the Seashore.
+I only did one premium specialty restaurant: The Butcher’s Cut for lunch and it was very good.

 Comments - MSC Cruise Line